 We believe that if local people can connect with their past, they will start talking the town up again and become a key part of the next chapter.

-Funded by the Heritage Lottery Fund (HLF) Great Place Scheme, Seaside Revival aims to re-position Bangor as a modern seaside town – the Brighton of Northern Ireland – with a distinctive cultural offer.
+Funded by the National Lottery Heritage Fund Great Place Scheme, Seaside Revival aims to re-position Bangor as a modern seaside town – the Brighton of Northern Ireland – with a distinctive cultural offer.

 Led by Open House Festival, the Project brings together seven organisations representing different businesses and community interests in the town: Ards and North Down Borough Council, Bangor Chamber of Commerce, North Down Community Network, North Down Development Corporation, Boom!
 Studios, and Main Street My Street.